-Risk driver Description Potential impact Timefra me Direct / Indire ct Likeliho od Magnitu de of impact Estimated financial implications Management method Cost of manageme nt will see the cost of water utilities increase as water security becomes a more serious issue for Australia.
-Large scale flooding will impact the operation of our businesses and lead to potential disruption of our services. would lead to an annual cost increase of approximately \$380,000.
+Risk driver Description Potential impact Timefram e Direct/ Indirec t Likelihoo d Magnitud e of impact Estimated financial implications Management method Cost of management more intense events.
+Droughts will see the cost of water utilities increase as water security becomes a more serious issue for Australia.
+Large scale flooding will impact the operation of our businesses and lead to potential disruption of our services.
+Stockland Rockhampton is an example of an asset potentially impacted by changes in precipitation extremes, having experienced several flood events since its redevelopment approximately \$4.8 million in FY16, a 10% increase in water costs would lead to an annual cost increase of approximately \$480,000.
 Flood would also impact our business due to structural damage to our assets and business continuity impacts for our tenants.
-It is difficult to estimate costs associated with drought more accurately as it would depend on the location and severity of the drought and Stockland's required response.
-However, as we already focus on climate resilience in the design and site selection of our assets, we do not anticipate impacted, we believe that the assessment process and associated changes in key elements (such as drainage & roofing) improved the resilience of the asset and lessened the impact of the storm.
-This progress has been recognised in FY15 through our insurance premium.
-Further information can be found at http://www.stockland.com.au/assets/about-stockland/10-climate-resilience-DMA-FY15.pdff a total of 23 assessment s at the time of reporting, the estimated cost of manageme nt is \$184,000.
-Where specific risks are identified, suitable mitigation or correctional measures must be included in assetspecific action plans, with actions implemente d and tracked.
+It is difficult to estimate costs associated with drought more accurately as it would depend on the location and severity of the drought and our required response.
+However, as we already focus on climate resilience in the design and site selection of our assets, we do not anticipate any significant additional costs. risks are identified, suitable mitigation or correctional measures must be included in asset- specific action plans.
+During FY16 we continued our assessment of shopping centres using our climate resilience assessment tool at Stockland Bundaberg and Stockland Nowra.
+These assets are in regional locations with different climate impacts.
+Stockland Nowra is the best performing retail asset of the 18 assets assessed to date.
+Design features incorporated into Stockland Nowra that mitigate impacts of changes in precipitation extremes and droughts include construction above flood level, use of range from \$1000-\$8000 per assessment.
+As we have conducted a total of 39 assessments at the time of reporting, the estimated cost of management is \$312,000.
+Where specific risks are identified, suitable mitigation or correctional measures must be included in asset-specific action plans, with actions implemented and tracked.